...

 You and your attorney would need first to file a motion for the judge to determine just how much money is owed to you.
 Your ex-spouse would then be ordered to pay that money back to you within a certain period.
 Like I noted to you at the beginning of today’s blog post, getting your money and holding your ex-spouse responsible for their violation of court orders is not as easy as you may have thought.

-What happens with Junior won’t cooperate for a weekend visitation period?
+What happens if child won’t cooperate for a weekend visitation period?

 As a family law attorney, this is a situation that I see happening quite a bit.
 I will get calls on a Monday morning from parents on both sides of this equation.
 One side tells me that their ex-spouse was texting them all weekend with threats of taking our client to court due to the failure of their child to come over for weekend visitation.
 On the other hand, I also get calls that detail situations where an ex-spouse denied our client visitation because little Junior wouldn’t get in their car to begin their weekend.
 I can understand the frustration both parents have in their given situation.